danvick/flutter_boilerplate/README.md

     * To change the background color of your splash screen go to your `pubspec.yaml` under `flutter_native_splash -> color` and put your preferred color code.
 Default is white.
     * Finally run `flutter pub pub run flutter_native_splash:create` to generate your resources and update your manifest files.

-7. Before releasing your app, make sure to sign it by:
+7. Before releasing your Android app, make sure to sign it by:
     * [Generating a keystore file](https://flutter.dev/docs/deployment/android#create-a-keystore) if you don't already have one.
 If you do, go to the next step.
     * Go to `android/key.properties` and include your keystore path, alias and password.

 8. Firebase Reporting (OPTIONAL - though strongly suggested).

-    In this step we are going to integrate different Firebase Reporting Tools into our including [Firebase Analytics](https://firebase.google.com/products/analytics), [Firebase Performance](https://firebase.google.com/products/performance/) and [Crashlytics](https://firebase.google.com/products/crashlytics/).
+    In this step we are going to integrate different Firebase Reporting Tools into your app including [Firebase Analytics](https://firebase.google.com/products/analytics), [Firebase Performance](https://firebase.google.com/products/performance/) and [Crashlytics](https://firebase.google.com/products/crashlytics/).

     * Merge branch `firebase_reporting` into your main branch.
 Feel free to delete the branch after this step.
     * Create your Firebase project
     * Download your `GoogleService-Info.plist` & `google-services.json` and drop them into their corresponding folders for iOS and Android.
 I've `.gitignore'd` these files so that you won't by any chance have them checked into your VCS by mistake.
     * Well, that's it.
 You're done!
 No configuration needed, I've already done that for you.

     **NOTE:** With this step, we'll also have integrated into your HTTP Client [dio_firebase_performance](https://pub.dev/packages/dio_firebase_performance) which is a [Dio Interceptor](https://pub.dev/packages/dio#interceptors) that will measure the  performance of all your HTTP calls to the server and report the stats to Firebase.